rayriffy/elysia-rate-limit/.github/ISSUE_TEMPLATE/🐛-bug-report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Please provide a small reproduction project if possible.
+Also if possible, please run your app with `DEBUG=elysia-rate-limit:*` and provide the logs.

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'